randy408/libspng/README.md

 libspng is a C library for reading and writing Portable Network Graphics (PNG) format files with a focus on security and ease of use.

-# Status

-Decoding to 8/16-bit RGBA is supported from any PNG file without gamma-, color correction or suggested palette handling, background color (bKGD) is not supported yet.

 # Compatibility

 Over 150 test images of different bit depth, color type, and size combinations